OCR-free Document Understanding Transformer: Appendix

-\paragraph{Model Input.} Model training is done in a teacher-forcing manner~\cite{williams1989learning}.
-In the test phase, inspired by GPT-3~\citep{NEURIPS2020_1457c0d6}, the model generates a token sequence given a prompt.
-We simply introduce some new special tokens for the prompt for each downstream task in our experiments.
+Following the original Transformer~\cite{vaswani2017transformer}, we use a teacher-forcing scheme~\cite{williams1989learning}, which is a model training strategy that uses the ground truth as input instead of model output from a previous time step.
+In the test phase, inspired by GPT-3~\cite{NEURIPS2020_1457c0d6}, the model generates a token sequence given a prompt.
+We add new special tokens for the prompt for each downstream task in our experiments.
 The prompts that we use for our applications are shown with the desired output sequences in Figure~\ref{fig:teaser}.
+Illustrative explanations for the teacher-forcing strategy and the decoder output format are available in Appendix~\ref{sec:detail_of_scheme_and_format}.